Atlanta Medical Malpractice Lawyers

 Your Georgia Medical Malpractice Law Firm

-The Law Offices of Wayne Grant, P.C., is a compassionate, hard working law firm here to serve you in your time of need.
+Grant Law Office, is a compassionate, hard working law firm here to serve you in your time of need.
 Our team of attorneys and staff has extensive experience in medical negligence.
 We will protect your rights against the high-powered attorneys representing insurance companies and their insured medical professionals.
 If you have questions about medical negligence errors and mistakes, please call our office at (866) 249-5513 or (404) 995-3955.
 You can also use our case review form or send an email to firstname.lastname@example.org.
 You deserve fair compensation when you incur injuries after entrusting your health and welfare to a medical practitioner, and we do our best to see that you receive the full reparation to which you are entitled under the law.